ayansengupta17/ayansengupta17.github.io/_pages/background.md

 (October 2019 - Present)

 * Automated Negotiation
-    * Involves research in the feild of Automated Negotiation and Reinforcement Learning
+    * Involves research in the field of Automated Negotiation and Reinforcement Learning
-    * Involves research aspects aligned to the buisness goal of the team
+    * Involves research aspects aligned to the business goal of the team